angrykoala/maelstrom/services/world/README.md

 =================
 _by @demiurgosoft_

-Game server to handle maelstrom dynamic world and gme logic
+Game server to handle maelstrom dynamic world and game logic

 ## Geting Started
 1. To install the service and necessary dependencies: `npm install --production`